NREL/pCrunch/doc/aeroelastic_output_example.md

 # pCrunch's Aeroelastic Output class

 The `AeroelasticOutput` class is a general container for time-series based data for a single environmental condition (i.e., a single incoming wind spead and turbulence seed value).
 This might be a single run of your aeroelastic multibody simulation tool (OpenFAST or HAWC2 or Bladed or QBlade or in-house equivalents) in a larger parametric variation for design load case (DLC) analysis.
 The `AeroelasticOutput` class provides data containers and common or convenient manipulations of the data for engineering analysis.

-Analysis that involve multiple time-series simulations, such as a full run of multiple wind speeds and seeds, which yield multiple `AeroelasticOutput` instances, is done in the `Crunch` class.
+Analysis that involve multiple time-series simulations, such as a full run of multiple wind speeds and seeds, which yield multiple AeroelasticOutput instances, is done in the *Crunch class*.

 This file lays out some workflows and showcases capabilities of the `AeroelasticOutput` class.